Braves Franchise History

 1945 - Jimmie Foxx signs with the Philadelphia Phillies of the NL.

 1971 - Bill White becomes the first black play-by-play broadcaster in major league history after he is hired by WPIX-TV to team with Phil Rizzuto and Frank Messer on Yankees broadcasts.

 1975 - Former Negro League player Judy Johnson is elected to the Hall of Fame.

 1982 - The New York Mets sign George Foster on a five year contract.

 2015 - Alex Rodriguez meets with Yankees owner Hank Steinbrenner, Brian Cashman and other members of the front office to apologize for his past actions.

 2017 - Tigers owner Mike Illitch passes away at the age of 88.

 2018 - The Cubs sign starter Yu Darvish to a six-year, $126 million deal.

 2021 - The Red Sox trade outfielder Andrew Benintendi to the Royals in a three-team trade that also involves the Mets.
-The Red Sox acquire outfielder Franco Cordero, pitcher Josh Winckowski and two players to be named later.
+The Red Sox acquired outfielder Franco Cordero, pitcher Josh Winckowski and two players to be named later.
 The Mets receive outfielder Khalil Lee.